Welcome to the BigBlueButton project’s Frequently Asked Questions (FAQ).

 - What features are our community asking to implement (specifically, those not related to distance education, but would be useful to some, such as remote desktop control)?

-For a detailed breakdown of the features (and bug fixes) in the pipeline, see issue tracker.
-If the feature you are requesting is not on our already requested as an issu, you could open a new issue and make a convincing argument that the feature belongs in (1), (2), or (3).
+For a detailed breakdown of the features (and bug fixes) in the pipeline, see our issue tracker.
+If the feature you are requesting is not already requested as an issue, you could open a new issue and make a convincing argument that the feature belongs in (1), (2), or (3).